 Click the orange button to the right to learn more about what you can start doing today.

-Cancer survivor Earl Shellner’s account of the side effect called chemobrain, linked and excerpted below is a horrifying yet accurate portrayal of a common side effect many cancer patients experiences- chemobrain.
+Cancer survivor Earl Shellner’s account of the side effect called chemobrain, linked and excerpted below is a horrifying yet accurate portrayal of a common side effect many cancer patients (including me) experiences- chemobrain.

 I too wondered “Am I losing my mind?!?!”